Chas McCormick Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.40).
+- The Cardinals have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.

-- The Cardinals surrender the second-fewest home runs in baseball (76 total, one per game).
+- Cardinals pitchers combine to surrender 77 home runs (one per game), the third-fewest in baseball.

-- In his last time out on Tuesday, the lefty threw seven innings against the Washington Nationals, giving up one earned run while surrendering four hits.
+- In his last appearance on Wednesday, the righty went seven innings against the Washington Nationals, allowing two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.